cdrobey/nestedlab-repo/README.md

 ## Description

-This script originates from William Lamb and his effort to build a nested lab automated deploy.
-I chose to make modifications to support my own needs for Puppet Work.
+This script originates from William Lam and his effort to build a nested lab automated deploy.
+I chose to make modifications to support my own selfish needs for Puppet Work.
 The deployment supports a fully functional vSphere 6.5 environment that includes a set of Nested ESXi Virtual Appliance(s) ready to configure an IP datastore, as well as a vCenter Server Appliance (VCSA) using PowerCLI.
+The VCSA requires a mounted datastore before building any new VMs.

 ## Changelog

 # **10/18/17**

-	* Modified William Lamb's nested vm powercli scipts
+	* Modified William Lam's nested vm powercli scipts
 	* Deleted all NSX and VSAN related code to simply management
 	* Removed all scripts and images other than 6.5 standard deployment